GGonryun/warp-portal/cli/README.md

 ### SSH Host Key Fingerprint

-The registration system uses your SSH daemon's host key fingerprint as the machine identifier.
+The registration system uses your system's SSH host key fingerprint as the machine identifier.
 This ensures:

 - **Consistency**: Same fingerprint that SSH clients see in known_hosts
 - **Uniqueness**: Each machine has a unique SSH host key